top of page

 There are very few things more uninteresting than reading a list of names that we don’t know or recognize (it is highly possible that you skipped some of the names in the list above!)
 However, Matthew starts with the genealogical account of Jesus to set the stage and show where in history Jesus was born.
 Jesus was an actual historical figure, not a mythological one.
 Some worldviews are based on mythological figures with stories of heroism and imagined capabilities.
 However, the account of Jesus is strictly grounded in historical fact.
 (See Historical accounts of Jesus outside the Bible).
 There are at least three important aspects of this list.

-First, the opening sentence of the passage summarizes the lineage of Jesus.
-Jesus was the son of David and the son of Abraham.
-This serves to take the readers back to the promises that were given to David and Abraham regarding the future Messiah.
+First, the opening sentence summarizes Jesus's lineage.
+Jesus was the son of David and the son of Abraham, which reminds the readers of the promises that were given to David and Abraham regarding the future Messiah.

 Another aspect of this list is the intentionality with which Matthew mentions the names of five women.
-In genealogical lists from that time, men are almost exclusively mentioned.
-Yet in this list, shockingly, five different women are listed.
+In genealogical lists from that time, women are almost exclusively omitted.
+Yet, shockingly, five different women are listed in this list.

-Finally, Matthew is specific in his use of the Greek words.
-Specific distinctions are made in singular, plural, masculine, feminine, and neuter pronouns.
+Finally, Matthew is specific in his use of Greek words.
+He makes specific distinctions in singular, plural, masculine, feminine, and neuter pronouns.

 and Jacob the father of Joseph the husband of Mary, of whom Jesus was born, who is called Christ (Matthew 1:16).